 In New York, a residential unit must be used as a permanent residence.
 This means that homeowners can rent out a room for a couple of days, but they should also be staying on the property at the same time.
 They can rent it out without having to live there, but they can’t rent it out for less than thirty days.

 #2 You need to take note of zoning laws.

 Certain cities, especially tourist destinations, have strict rules regarding the number of short-term rentals that can be situated in one area.
 For instance, in California, a short-term rental cannot be located within 200 feet of another short-term rental.
 In Hawaii, only 1,715 properties are allowed to operate as short-term rentals at a time.

 Hence, if you’re planning on turning a single-family home into a short-term rental, you should first check your city’s ordinances.
-Your property manager can help you double-check your city’s zoning laws.
+Managers from expert property management services can help you double-check your city’s zoning laws.

 #3 You must follow multiple dwelling laws.